PRR: The Card Game

 The Game's Logo

 In 2018, I started working on this card game with Ruben van Gijsel, a friend of mine.
-I would design the card layout, their texts and the game’s rules, Ruben would do most of the card artworks.
+I would design the card layout, their text and the game’s rules, Ruben would do most of the card artworks.
 We completed a 40 card set and another 40 card set after that.

 In 2019, I continued work on a new expansion for the card game.
 This time, I did most of the art myself.
 For some artworks, I asked others for help.
 When the cards were done, I printed them and put them in envelopes, which were supposed to represent booster packs, and had 3 of my friends test play the game with me.